3 Series

 If L = 1, then no conclusion can be drawn.

-We defer the proof until after seeing some examples.
+We defer the proof until after some examples.
+By combining with the inequalities of Theorem 2.51

 lim inf